emtpb/plutho/README.md

 - Update importing structure Use __add__ and import *
 - Check if multiple materials already works or if continuity and boundary conditions are needed
+- Add test for thermal simulation with convective boundary condition

 ### Issues